validatedpatterns/docs/medical-edge/index.md

 ### Solution elements

-- How to use a GitOps approach to manage multiple cloud dpeloyments in both public and private clouds.
+- How to use a GitOps approach to keep in control of configuration and operations
-- How to centrally manage multiple clusters, including workloads.
+- How to centrally manage multiple clusters, including workloads
-- How to securely manage secrets across multi-cloud deployments.
+- How to build and deploy workloads across clusters using modern CI/CD
+- How to train AI/ML models in the public cloud with data from the private cloud, and bring the executable model back to on prem.

 ### Red Hat Technologies

 - Red Hat OpenShift Container Platform (Kubernetes++)
 - Red Hat Advanced Cluster Management (Open Clutser Management)
 - Red Hat OpenShift GitOps (ArgoCD)
-- Hasicorp Vault
+- Red Hat OpenShift Pipelines (Tekton)
+- Red Hat Quay (Container image registry)
+- Red Hat AMQ Streams (Apache Kafka Event Broker)
+- Open Data Hub
-- [TBD]
+- S3 storage

 ## Architecture
 At a high level this requires a management hub, for DevOps and GitOps, and and infrastructure that extends to more than one managed clusters running on private or public clouds.